tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - Wait for some time and try again, Your limitation will be lifted and you'll be able to successfully execute the command again.

 ## 10. No offered lease after installation
-- Not the Evernode installation will only mint the leases, It won't create lease offers for you.
+- Now the Evernode installation will only mint the leases, It won't create lease offers for you.
+- It will create the lease offers in next start of the message board.
-- You have to run `evernode offerlease` to offer the minted leases.
+  - You can also run `evernode offerlease` to offer the unoffered leases.

 ## 11. No rewards even if the Host is active
-- **Case 1:** In version 0.8.2 you won't rewards if your host has unoffered leases.
+- **Case 1:** If your host has unoffered leases.
 - **Case 2:** Your reputation will be set to 0, if your host has less than 3 instances.
 - **Case 3:** Your reputation will be set to 0, if your host's lease fee is more than `(reward distribution for the moment / host count) * 110%`
-- **Case 4:** Your reputation will be set to 0, if you haven't upgraded to v0.8.2 within **one week**.
-- **Case 5:** Your reputation will be set to 0, if your machine is from on of the **Sanctioned Entities** mentioned in [Evernode license](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/license/evernode-license.pdf).

 ## 12. Lease offer creation failure
 - **Case 1:** If your lease offering failed when you run `evernode offerlease`, Executing the command again would offer the remaining leases.